USP Webinar Series: All the Particulars on Particles

 Monitoring particles in biotherapeutics during manufacturing is critical to ensure product quality and to meet regulatory requirements on particle content.
 In the United States, these requirements are set by the United States Pharmacopeia (USP).
 While USP is responsible for these guidelines in the US, many of these particle limits are harmonized with those in the European and Japanese pharmacopeias, meaning they generally agree on how particle content should be measured and the limits on particle content are.
 Knowing USP requirements is helpful for most biotherapeutic researchers and especially those who work with drug products that will be sold in the US.

-We highly recommend USP’s ongoing webinar series “All the Particulars on Particles” for those interested in learning more about the requirements for particles in drug products.
-These quarterly webinars have discussed USP’s requirements and recommendations for monitoring particles in drug products.
-Future webinars will expand into current issues with particle monitoring, such as identifying silicone oil droplets and analyzing particles in cell and gene therapies.
+We highly recommend USP’s webinar series “All the Particulars on Particles” for those interested in learning more about the requirements for particles in drug products.
+These quarterly webinars have discussed USP’s requirements and recommendations for monitoring particles in drug products and expanded into current issues with particle monitoring, such as identifying silicone oil droplets and analyzing particles in cell and gene therapies.

 The first session in this series (Introduction to Particulate Matter and USP Standards) provides a great overview of USP’s regulations, particle types, and sources in biotherapeutics.
 It includes: